FMA350/FMA350.github.io/_posts/2023-10-31-hello-world.md

 hidden: false
 ---

-Hello world.
+Hello world. <br>
-Hello world!
-I am not going to lie, writing here is truly exhilarating.
-I am still trying to wrap my ahead around this, all of this.
-A virtual space I created.
-My space.
-This was long overdue.
+Hello world! <br>
+I have been wanting to put up a website in some shape or form for a while now.
+It is finally here.
+What an exciting beginning!
+It is, I believe, very human to want to share experiences and knowledge.
+We are social animals after all.

 ### But why a blog?